 Posted: Wed, 11 Dec 2013 16:34

-The results of the New Zealand census show a similar trend to the trend of the rest of the developed world – religious adherence is dropping dramatically.
+The results of the New Zealand census show a similar trend to that of the rest of the developed world – with religious adherence dropping dramatically.

 Posted: Wed, 27 Nov 2013 16:21

 The Supreme Court has rejected an appeal by the owners of a guest house after they had been found guilty of discrimination against a gay couple who wanted to stay in a double room.

 Posted: Tue, 10 Sep 2013 12:36